 The E.W.
-Scripps Company, a publicly owned American media company, was founded in 1878 by Edward Willis Scripps and Ellen Browning Scripps as a newspaper chain.
-Initially a media conglomerate, Scripps now primarily focuses on media production.
-Headquartered in Cincinnati, Ohio, the company employs approximately 5,960 people and reported revenues exceeding $1 billion in 2024.
+Scripps Company, publicly owned and headquartered in Cincinnati, Ohio, US, was founded in 1878 by Edward Willis "E. W." Scripps and his sister, Ellen Browning Scripps.
+Initially established as a chain of daily newspapers and formerly operating as a media conglomerate, the company now functions as an American broadcasting company specializing in media production.
+It employs approximately 5,960 individuals and reported $2.5B in revenue as of 2024.

 Subscribe for full access to E.W.
 Scripps Company's products in full detail